iMPACt

 Mid-peninsula Pediatric Advocacy Coalition

 In 2016, a group of pediatricians and other health professionals from the Office of Child Health Equity, Fair Oaks Health Center, Gardner Packard Children’s Health Center, Mayview Community Health Center, and Ravenswood Family Health Center created iMPACt: the Mid-peninsula Pediatric Advocacy Coalition, to address the social determinants of health affecting the children and families in this area in a joint, coordinated way.
-Past coalition projects have focused on family poverty, early education, and mental health. iMPACt also puts together food and educational resource guides for families yearly.
+Past coalition projects have focused on family poverty, early education, and mental health. iMPACt also puts together food and educational resource guides for families.

-Our Ongoing Work
+Our Work

-2020: Diapers at the Doctor
+2020: Diapers at The Doctor

 To provide relief to families experiencing finacial hardships with the COVID-19 pandemic, iMPACt members and partners distributed 45,000+ diapers to local families in the Summer of 2020!